How to book the lowest train fares

 Introduction

-Broadly, there are two different ways to book tickets:
+Broadly, there are two different ways to book train tickets:

-SnowCarbon doesn't sell train tickets but we do offer the best advice we can, based on years of experience and research.
+SnowCarbon doesn't sell train tickets, but we do offer the best advice we can, based on our years of experience and research.

 Tip 1: Book early if possible, especially for independent travel

-In general - the earlier you book, the lower the fare.
-Therefore, it's important to know when booking opens.
-Tickets for the Eurostar Snow (previously, direct Eurostar Ski Train) go on sale in July for the entire winter season.
+In general, the earlier you book, the lower the fare.
+Therefore, it's important to know when booking begins.
+Tickets for Eurostar Snow (previously, the direct Eurostar Ski Train) go on sale in July for the entire winter season.

-Indirect journeys to the Alps via Paris, for example (such as with a Eurostar to Paris and then a TGV), go on sale:
+Indirect journeys to the Alps—i.e., a Eurostar to Paris Nord and then a TGV—go on sale:

 If you are confident of the timings, you can book the Eurostar leg in advance of the TGV.
-Or you can wait and book the whole thing in one go, once the whole journey is on sale.
-We would normally advice people to wait, but both options have their merits.
+Alternatively, you can wait and book the whole thing in one go, once the TGV journey is on sale.
+We would normally advise people to wait, but both options have their merits.

 Tip 2: Rail-inclusive ski packages can make things easy

-In the days of the direct Eurostar Ski Train, several of the bigger tour operators had their own allocations of seats at fixed prices, including transfers from station to resorts.
-However, the Eurostar Ski Train has now become Eurostar Snow, an indirect service (changing at Lille) with fewer seats overall.
+In the days of the direct Eurostar Ski Train, several of the bigger tour operators had their own allocations of seats at fixed prices, including transfers from stations to resorts.
+However, the Eurostar Ski Train has now become Eurostar Snow, an indirect service changing at Lille, with fewer seats overall.

 You can view and browse all these ski holidays by train in our rail packages section.